 Subject: Science

-There are so many different things that are different ecologically in the Low Country from what we have around us in the Upstate.
+There are so many things that are different ecologically in the Low Country than what we have around us in the Upstate.
 I love that in just a few hours we can go from a mountain ecosystem to a coastal one.
 This provides our children with so many opportunities to learn about the environment!

 Learning Opportunities

-There is a good deal of eco-tours that will take you around the harbor and some will even have an ecology expert on board.
+There is a good deal of eco-tours that will take you around the harbor, and some will even have an ecology expert on board.
 We recently took an eco-tour with Sandlapper Tours and would recommend it as a safe option to learn about the ecology of the coastal waters.

 Home Away From Homeschool